|Blohm und Voss Bv 141.|

 German aircraft designers are famous for doing crazy things towards the end of World War II.
 It wasn't just jets, either, but rocket planes and push/pull arrangements and the like.

 Case in point: the German Blohm und Voss Bv 141.
 It was a response to a 1937 Reichsluftfahrtministerium (RLM) specification for a single-engine reconnaissance plane for the Luftwaffe.
-While the RLM had other designers in mind, Blohm & Voss decided to participate and came up with a radically new look.
+While the RLM had other designers in mind, Blohm & Voss decided to participate.
+It came up with a radically new look and one of the most unique airplanes of the war.

 Chief Designer Dr. Richard Vogt incorporated a perspex-glazed crew gondola onto an asymmetrical frame.
 The starboard body housed the crew, while the port side housed the engine.
 This had the advantage of giving the crew a wide field of vision.